Real-Time-DSP/lab/lab5/index.md

 #### Week one

-* Eye diagram of simulated transmission
+* Eye diagram of simulated transmission(What exactly is the diagram showing?)
 * Spectrograms of PAM transmissions
 * Recovered tree image